scorp-jzp/scorp/README.md

 ### About me:

-  - I always wanted to learn programming, but I only started learning independently after I finished college.
+  - I always wanted to learn programming, but I only started learning by myself after I finished college.
   - In addition to become a software developer, I am focusing on data analysis.
   - I studied journalism at a Brazilian university.
 I'm currently doing my master's degree in communication at UNESP.
   - I can speak 3 [no tech] languages: portuguese, english and spanish.